July 2021 Credo

 Similar challenges remain with churches and their members.
 While we take care to practice good hygiene and social distancing, and make every effort to prevent ourselves from getting infected with unwanted germs, do we, with the same diligence, guard our inner spiritual lives?

-The Lord Jesus declared that it is not the stuff that comes into us that pollute us but the stuff that comes from within (Matthew 7:15).
+The Lord Jesus declared that it is not the stuff that comes into us that pollute us but the stuff that comes from within (Mark 7:15).
 The evidence is that the stuff that comes out from within shows that our hearts are already polluted, that we are already contaminated with the original infection.

 The only solution is to turn to Christ, the true Antidote and Vaccine that can heal and save us.